 - 5.1 The Bill contains provisions to make subordinate legislation and issue determinations.
-Table 5.1 (subordinate legislation) and Table 5.2 (guidance) set out in relation to these: - (i). the person upon whom, or the body upon which, the power is conferred; - (ii). the form in which the power is to be exercised; - (iii). the appropriateness of the delegated power; and - (iv). the applied procedure, that is, whether it is "affirmative", "negative", or "no procedure", together with reasons why it is considered appropriate. - 5.2The Welsh Government will consult on the content of the subordinate legislation where it is considered appropriate to do so.
-The precise nature of consultation will be decided when the proposals have been formalised.
+Table 5.1 (subordinate legislation) and Table 5.2 (guidance) set out in relation to these: - (i). the person upon whom, or the body upon which, the power is conferred; - (ii). the form in which the power is to be exercised; - (iii). the appropriateness of the delegated power; and - (iv). the applied procedure, that is, whether it is "affirmative", "negative", or "no procedure", together with reasons why it is considered appropriate. - 5.2The Welsh Government propose to consult with those affected by the subordinate legislation in the private rented sector, be that on the policy or the subordinate legislation itself.